Shariffintech/shariffintech.github.io/index.md

 💬 Ask me anything

-note: gpt did helped me edit minor grammar, the meta aspect of this blog is to make me a better technical writer.
+note: gpt did helped me edit minor grammar, the meta aspect of this blog is to make me a better technical writer. (would be cool to see this kind of verification accross the web maybe using something like [Spruce]((https://www.spruceid.dev/)https://www.spruceid.dev/))